KeepSec-Technologies/GoDom/README.md

-  -u, --smtp-username       Username for SMTP authentication -w, --smtp-password       Password for SMTP authentication -f, --from-email          Email address to send notifications from -t, --to-email            Email address to send notifications to -d, --domains-file        Path to the file containing domain names
+  -u, --smtp-username       Username for SMTP authentication -w, --smtp-password       Password for SMTP authentication -f, --from-email          Email address to send notifications from -c, --config              Path to the SMTP json config file which replaces the above arguments -t, --to-email            Email address to send notifications to -d, --domains-file        Path to the file containing domain names
 ```